 *Applicants must be available to actively participate in live Zoom sessions for four hours per day, between 2:00pm and 6:00pm AEDT.
 In addition, there will be three hours of asynchronous learning (that is, in your own time) per day.

-- Completed application form, linked to below.
+- Completed application form.
 Note that the form requires applicants to attach a current CV as well as a letter of reference so please have these prepared prior to starting your application.

-- Shortlisted applicants will be required to attend an interview via Zoom conducted by Prof. Michelle Foster or other senior fellows.
+- Shortlisted applicants will be required to attend an interview via Zoom conducted by Prof. Michelle Foster or other members of the PMCS team.

 Am I eligible for a scholarship?